dstdev/base-cluster-docs/docs/jobs/best-practices.md

 ## Task Packing

-Users requiring large numbers of single-task jobs have several options at NERSC.
-The options include:

-* Submitting jobs to the [shared QOS](examples/index.md#shared),
-* Using a [workflow tool](workflow-tools.md) to combine the tasks into one larger job,
-* Using [job arrays](examples/index.md#job-arrays) to submit many individual jobs which look very similar.

 If you have a large number of independent serial jobs (that is, the jobs do not have dependencies on each other), you may wish to pack the individual tasks